basho/basho_docs/source/languages/en/riak/theory/concepts/aae.md

 information on how to enable and disable AAE, as well as on configuring and monitoring AAE.

-## Active Anti-Entropy and Scalability
+## Active Anti-Entropy and Hash Tree Exchange

 In order to compare object values between replicas without using more resources than necessary, Riak relies on [Merkle tree](http://en.wikipedia.org/wiki/Merkle_tree) hash exchanges between nodes.
-With this system, the amount of information that must be exchanged across nodes during repair AAE operations is proportional to how large the differences between the replicas are.

-This enables Riak to compare hashes of values instead of the entire value of objects, which ensures that roughly the same amount of information is exchanged when there are 10 differing replicas out of 1 million keys as when there are 10 differing replicas out of 1 billion keys.
+Using this type of exchange enables Riak to compare hashes of values instead of the entire value of objects, which ensures that roughly the same amount of information is exchanged when there are 10 differing replicas out of 1 million keys as when there are 10 differing replicas out of 1 billion keys.
 The result is that AAE is able to efficiently run repair operations regardless of how many objects are stored in a cluster.

 In contrast with related systems, Riak uses persistent, on-disk hash trees instead of in-memory hash trees.
 The advantages of this approach